h2oai/steam/docs/install/UserManagement.md

 ## <a name="usermgmtexample"></a>User Management Example

 The following example creates sample roles, workgroups, and users using the CLI.
-Refer to the [CLI Command Reference Appendix](../CLIAppendix.md) for information about all of the commands available in the CLI.
+Refer to the **CLI Command Reference Appendix** in the *Steam User Guide* for information about all of the commands available in the CLI.

 1. Log in as the Steam superuser on the machine that is running Steam.